March 18, 2020

 FTP connection needs two parties to establish and communicate on the network.
 To do that, users need to have permission by providing credentials to the FTP server.
 Some public FTP servers may not require credentials to access their files.
 The practice is common in a so-called anonymous FTP.

 There are two distinct communication channels while establishing an FTP connection.
 The first one is called the command channel where it initiates the instruction and response.
 The other one is called a data channel, where the distribution of data happens.

 To get or transfer files, an authorized user will use the protocol to request on creating changes in the server.
 In return, the server will grant that access.
-This session is known as active connection mode.
+This session is known as the active connection mode.